tusharkhan/chatbot/doc/message-processing-flow.md

 # Message Processing Flow

-This document describes the complete message processing flow in the Chatbot package, from receiving a message to sending a response.
+This document describes the complete message processing flow in the Chatbot package, from receiving a message to sending a response, aligned with the current codebase.

 ## Overview